Una Europa

-Una Europa is an international network of European research-intensive universities.
-Launched in early 2019, the alliance is headquartered in Brussels, Belgium and connects eleven universities, nine of which are in the European Union.
-Taken together, the participating universities teach more than 500,000 students with 80,000 staff.
+Una Europa is an international alliance of European research-intensive universities.
+Established in early 2019, the alliance is headquartered in Brussels, Belgium and connects eleven universities, nine of which are in the European Union.
+Taken together, the participating universities teach more than 500,000 students with around 90,000 staff.

 The network was formed in response to the European Commission's European Universities Initiative launched in 2017, which aims to create several transnational alliances of universities across Europe.
-The proposal for Una Europa was selected by the European Commission for funding in its first call in 2019, and became operational the same year.
-Some of Una Europa's initiatives have received additional funds from the European Union's Horizon programmes (previously known as the Framework Programmes for Research and Technological Development) intended to foster cooperation in the European Research Area.
+The proposal for Una Europa was selected by the European Commission for funding in its first call in June 2019, and became operational the same year.
+Some of Una Europa's initiatives have received additional funds from the European Union's Framework Programmes for Research and Technological Development intended to foster cooperation in the European Research Area.

-The network's ultimate goal is a truly integrated multinational university that enables student and staff mobility between its member institutions.
+The alliance's ultimate goal is an integrated multinational university that enables student and staff mobility between its member institutions.
 This involves the creation of shared professorships, transnational joint degrees, doctoral programs, and research projects.
 The cooperation focuses on six main areas: cultural heritage, data science and artificial intelligence, European studies, materials science and technology, public health, and sustainability.

 Joint European degree programs

 Joint Bachelor in European Studies

 Una Europa launched its first transnational joint degree in October 2022, the Joint Bachelor in European Studies (BAES), including more than 270 students from 35 countries in its first cohort.
-The degree is the first of its kind in Europe, and allows students to study at several universities in the network during the three-year program.
-Students begin the program at one of the four 'degree-awarding universities' (Leuven, Bologna, Madrid, Kraków) and, during their second and third years, go on mobility programs to one or two different universities, choosing from any of the start universities or the mobility partner universities (Berlin, Helsinki, Edinburgh, Paris, Zurich).
-In the first three semesters, students follow the 'Truncus Communis', which includes introductory courses to various disciplines, multidisciplinary courses on Europe, a methodology track, and language courses.
-In the last three semesters, students follow a major and a minor module and develop a bachelor's thesis.
-Students choose one major and one minor in two different fields of study, which include: Business & Economics; Politics & International Relations; European & International Law; Philosophy; History; Languages & Culture; Communication, Education, Gender, & Sociology.
+The degree is the first of its kind in Europe, and allows students to study at several universities in the alliance during the three-year program.
+Students begin the program at one of the four 'degree-awarding universities' (Leuven, Bologna, Madrid, Kraków) and, during their second and third years, go on mobility programs to one or two different universities, choosing from any of the start universities or the mobility partner universities (Dublin, Helsinki, Edinburgh, Paris, Zürich, Leiden).
+During their first year, students follow the 'Truncus Communis', which includes introductory courses to various disciplines, multidisciplinary courses on Europe, a methodology track, and language courses.
+During the second year, the study path continues with a major specialization in a different university.
+In their final year, students follow a minor specialization module that covers a different field of study than the major, and develop a bachelor's thesis.
+The offered major and minor specializations available include: Business & Economics; Politics & International Relations; European & International Law; Philosophy; History; Languages & Culture; Communication, Education, Gender, & Sociology.
 Upon completion, students receive a single diploma awarded collaboratively by all four degree-awarding partners.

-In the 2025/26 academic year, more than 800 students from over 40 countries were enrolled across all three cohorts of the prorgam.
+In the 2025/26 academic year, more than 800 students from over 40 countries were enrolled across all three cohorts of the program.